 If you provide your church staff with knowledge and tools in these two areas, you will go a long way towards protecting yourself from most of the attacks waged against you.

-For more detail on security awareness training, please read here.
+For more details on security awareness training, please read here.

 3. Implement Enhanced Email Security

 Email is, far and away, the preferred method for hackers who desire to steal information, money, and access.
 We recommend implementing a system that filters incoming email for known or suspected SPAM or Phishing attempts.
 This one move is a significant first step in protecting against vulnerability in this area.
 Affordable solutions are available that provide much more protection and power than those supplied with your email hosting platform.

 However, SPAM and phishing filtering solutions are not enough in and of themselves.
 Fraudulent email schemes are becoming increasingly more sophisticated, and we must train our staff to recognize and avoid common email attacks, e.g., spam, phishing, malware, encryption, spear phishing, etc. That is why it must start with training, and we must be vigilant about educating all of our email users about proper email security practices.

 For more details on email security, please read here.

 One of the most useful and straightforward things that you can do to keep your technology environment secure and healthy is to stay up-to-date with software and firmware patches.
 Software developers regularly update their software code to not only make it operate more effectively but also to stay ahead of cybercriminals trying to circumvent the current safety technology.